YinLiLin/KAML/README.md

 ```

 #### Numeric
 ***`KAML`*** also accepts the numeric format.
 All nucleotides have been coded as 0, 1, 2.
-The SNP information is stored in the rows and individuals information is stored in the columns.
+The SNP information is stored in the rows and individuals information is stored in the columns, **the order of individuals in columns must correspond to phenotype file in rows**.
 Additionally, this format does not contain the chromosome and position of the SNPs.
 Therefore, two separate files must be provided.
-One file contains the numeric genotypic data, and the other contains the position of each SNP. ***NOTE***: Row names and column names are not allowed, the number of row and the order of SNPs must be same in those two files.
+One file contains the numeric genotypic data, and the other contains the position of each SNP. ***NOTE:*** **Row names and column names are not allowed, the number of row and the order of SNPs must be same in those two files.**

 > `mouse.Numeric.txt`